Do You Need an Attorney but Can't Afford an Attorney's Full Fees?

 ability to pay for an attorney but cannot afford an

 attorney's full fees.
-If you need free services, you
+If you need free services, check out the other NH Legal Service Programs.

 What types of cases are eligible